-Polycythemia vera typically develops in late adulthood, although in rare cases it occurs in children and young adults.
+Polycythemia vera typically develops in adulthood, around age 60, although in rare cases it occurs in children and young adults.
 This condition may not cause any symptoms in its early stages.
 Some people with polycythemia vera experience headaches, dizziness, ringing in the ears (tinnitus), impaired vision, or itchy skin.
-Affected individuals frequently have a reddened appearance to their skin due to the extra red blood cells.
+Affected individuals frequently have reddened skin because of the extra red blood cells.
 Other complications of polycythemia vera include an enlarged spleen (splenomegaly), stomach ulcers, gout (a form of arthritis caused by a buildup of uric acid in the joints), heart disease, and cancer of blood-forming cells (leukemia).

 Most cases of polycythemia vera are not inherited.
 This condition is associated with genetic changes that are somatic, which means they are acquired during a person's lifetime and are present only in certain cells.

 In rare instances, polycythemia vera has been found to run in families.
 In some of these families, the risk of developing polycythemia vera appears to have an autosomal dominant pattern of inheritance.
-Autosomal dominant inheritance means that one copy of an altered gene in each cell is sufficient to increase the risk of developing polycythemia vera, although in these cases no causative genes have been identified.
+Autosomal dominant inheritance means that one copy of an altered gene in each cell is sufficient to increase the risk of developing polycythemia vera, although the cause of this condition in familial cases is unknown.
 In these families, people seem to inherit an increased risk of polycythemia vera, not the disease itself.

 - Osler-Vaquez disease